Roasted soybeans are the perfect snack. They’re delicious, healthy and can be thrown into a variety of other tasty snack mixes.

 Go a step further and make banana bread with roasted soybeans

-You can do more with roasted soybeans than simply snack on them - though they are great for that.
+You can do more with roasted soybeans than simply snack on them – though they are great for that.
 Here is one of our favorite recipes for banana bread with roasted soybeans.
-You can use your own roasted soybeans or our Tosteds.
+You can find our roasted soybeans here.

 - One 9-inch by 5-inch loaf